00b/MagTagWifiQR/README.md

  - neopixel
  - simpleio

 Requires following fonts in /fonts/
  - Arial-Bold-12.pcf
  - Arial-12.bdf
  or sub you own in following adafruit instructions for font prep https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display/convert-to-pcf).

+secrets.py file should be populated with wifi info.

 To maybe do someday:
  - Add some try excepts and error messages if it cannot connect to the internet or network.
  - Add more data or other data screens with additonal network info?